MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 ![Canvas app created from Visit data.](media/2-canvas-app-from-data.png)

+9. In the app designer, select the **preview your app** button (Play icon) on the command bar. *(You can also preview the app by pressing F5 on your keyboard.)* Take a look around and see how your app looks out-of-the-box.

+10. Close the app preview.

 Congratulations, you have successfully created a Power App from a Dataverse table.
 The next step in the process is to tailor the app to match your college's branding.
 The next series of steps will walk you through providing some extra